damnhandy/Handy-URI-Templates/README.md

 As of version `1.1.1`, Handy URI Templates passes all tests defined by the [uritemplate-test](https://github.com/uri-templates/uritemplate-test) suite.

+You can the complete view [code coverage here](https://damnhandy.github.io/Handy-URI-Templates/cobertura/).

 The complete [JavaDocs are here](http://damnhandy.github.io/Handy-URI-Templates/apidocs/).

 ## API Documentation